Siddhartha0205/Yolo_2D_Segmentation/README.md

   <img src="Pictures/labelme_labelled.PNG" width="500" />
 </p>

-<p>A JSON file is generated storing the information about label data and normalized co-ordinates of segmentation mask.
+<p>A JSON file is generated, storing the information about label data and the normalized coordinates of the segmentation mask.
 The screenshot below provides a glimpse of the generated information.</p>

 <p float="left">
   <img src="Pictures/segmented_json_file.PNG" width="300" />
 </p>

-<p>Please mind that generating ground truths is too time consuming and demands a lot of patience.
-However, the generated json files are not suitable to train the YOLO model.
+<p>Please note that generating ground truths is too time-consuming and demands a lot of patience.
+However, the generated JSON files are not suitable for training the YOLO model.
 In order to convert these files, Python pip provides another tool named <b>labelme2yolo</b>.
-This tools generates text files as output making it suitable for training the YOLO model both for object detection tasks and segmentation tasks.
-The figure below shows the command to install labelme2yolo tool using pip. </p>
+This tools generates text files as output, making it suitable for training the YOLO model both for object detection tasks and segmentation tasks.
+The figure below shows the command to install the labelme2yolo tool using pip. </p>

 <p float="left">
   <img src="Pictures/labelme2yolo.PNG" width="500" />